uliska/website/README.md

 The web site is generated using the lightweight stacey Content Management System (http://www.staceyapp.com), which means that any content is to be added/updated through the text files below /content.
 For some starting hints from the original stacey.com README see below at the end of this document.

-The website itself isn't connected to the Git repository, so any changes should be first committed (preferably to `master`) and then uploaded/synchronized via ftp (you may ask for the login data).
+The website itself isn't connected to the Github repository but to a separate repository on the server.

-The changes should then immediately be visible on http://www.openlilylib.org.
+Unfortunately I (Urs) can't give access to that without giving complete access, therefore I'm the only one who can actually upload stuff to the website.

 # Stacey 2.3.0